Football clubs

 1921 - ????

-The first record of a club from East Guldeford are a side who competed in the Hastings League in 1921-22.
-A team then joined Division Three of the Hastings League ahead of the 1938-39 season and remained members throughout the 1950s.
+The earliest known East Guldeford team competed in the Hastings League in 1921–22.
+A side also entered Division Three of the Hastings League in 1938–39 and continued to feature throughout the 1950s.

 Guestling